|

 i.
 Many kata & waza get repeated as you go up in rank.

-a] I expect progressive improvement, not immediate perfection
+I expect progressive improvement, not immediate perfection

 b.
-Actual mat tests for each of these belts can be found on these pages:
+Actual mat tests for each of these belts can be found on

 i.
 6th kyu [green belt] p21